 After taking a few minutes tuning my guitar I launched straight into playing.
 I started with some Hendrix, because just as you started a prayer with 'Dear God', you started a guitar session with Hendrix.
 I then transitioned into some classical songs.
 Hey, my instructor was a classical guitarist and she taught me everything she knew.
-After that, I played some Spanish love songs followed by Unchained Melody by the Righteous Brothers, Wicked Games by Chris Isaack, Angel by Aerosmith, and then I went country.
+After that, I played some

+Spanish love songs followed by Unchained Melody by the Righteous Brothers, Wicked Games by Chris Isaack, Angel by Aerosmith, and then I went country.

-I may be classically trained but there was something about country music that called to me - much to everyone who knew me's chagrin.
+I may be classically trained but there was something about country music that called to me-much to everyone who knew me's chagrin.
 That music was in my blood so I played it with everything I had.
-I played them all - a little Willie, a little George Straight, and some George Jones and then I played songs that weren't country and made them country.
+I played them all-a little Willie, a little George Straight, and some George Jones and then I played songs that weren't country and made them country.
 My favorite was I go Crazy by Paul Davis.
-Though I didn't sing as I played, I heard the words in my head ... and I rearranged them.
+Though I didn't sing as I played, I heard the words in my head...and I rearranged them.
 I liked country but I wanted to get the woman in the end and in my version of the songs, I always did.

 Though I didn't look at her face; I didn't have to look at it to know that she liked what she heard.
 There are three things that I know without conceit and they involve things that I am good at.
-They are playing guitar, baking, and playing lacrosse - in that order.
+They are playing guitar, baking, and playing lacrosse-in that order.
 To put it in perspective, let me tell you how good I am at the other two activities.

 How good am I at baking?
 I'm so good at it that my momma often allows me to make the desserts for the bakery and my momma's bakery was so good that it brought in six figures every year.
 People called and had those desserts over-nighted to them.

-How good was I at lacrosse?
-Not only am I the top scorer on our lacrosse team, I went to the All-Star game every year in high school and was the top scorer there also.
-And then there was college and let's just say, that my nickname was legend-killer because that's what our teams did to the legendary programs in the nation.
+How good am I at lacrosse?
+Not only am I the top scorer on our team, I've gone to the All-Star game every year so far.
+Having played against the best talent in the nation at lacrosse camps, I earned the nickname "Legend Killer" because that's what I did when I went up against them.